veloce/scalachessjs/README.md

 `pgnMove` request can be slow, since the library will parse PGN and replay all moves to compute a position for each move.
-You should only use it when you want to a game status taking into account the threefold repetition rule (which can't be decided with a FEN string only).
+You should only use it when you want to know a game status that takes into account the threefold repetition rule (which can't be decided with a FEN string only).

-`fenMove` is faster and can be used at the same time when you only want to know a board situation or possible destinations.
+`fenMove` is faster and can be used at the same time.
+It is useful  when you only want to know a board situation or possible destinations.

 ## API